MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 Add the installation account as an administrator on each VM, grant permission to the installation account and local accounts within SQL Server, and update the SQL Server service account.

-### Add the Corp\Install user as an administrator on each cluster VM
+### Add the CORP\Install user as an administrator on each cluster VM

-After each virtual machine restarts as a member of the domain, add **CORP\Install** as a member of the local administrators group.
+After each virtual machine restarts as a member of the domain, add **CORP\Install** as a member of the local administrators group:

-1. Wait until the VM is restarted, then launch the RDP file again from the primary domain controller to sign in to **sqlserver-0** by using the **CORP\DomainAdmin** account.
+1. Wait until the VM is restarted, and then open the RDP file again from the primary domain controller.
+Sign in to **sqlserver-0** by using the **CORP\DomainAdmin** account.

    >[!TIP]
    >Make sure that you sign in with the domain administrator account.
-In the previous steps, you were using the BUILT IN administrator account.
+In the previous steps, you were using the **BUILTIN** administrator account.
 Now that the server is in the domain, use the domain account.
 In your RDP session, specify *DOMAIN*\\*username*.
-   >

-1. In **Server Manager**, select **Tools**, and then select **Computer Management**.
+1. In Server Manager, select **Tools**, and then select **Computer Management**.
 1. In the **Computer Management** window, expand **Local Users and Groups**, and then select **Groups**.
 1. Double-click the **Administrators** group.
 1. In the **Administrators Properties** dialog, select the **Add** button.